 Of Chinese origin, the Arancia Rossa di Sicilia PGI was already widespread throughout the Mediterranean in ancient times, although it was mainly used for decorative or religious purposes.
 It only became popular in southern Italy during the XVII century, with the arrival of the Arabs, who were already aware of its healthy and dietary benefits.
 It is perhaps thanks to a certain Genoese missionary returning from the Philippines that dark red oranges arrived in Sicily, as indicated by the Jesuit, Ferrari (1646) in his book Hesperides.
 As one of the most well-known products during the Risorgimento battles in July 1860, the Count of Cavour, Camillo Benso, wrote the following in his telegrams: “The oranges are on our table and we are about to eat them.
 We have to wait for the macaroni, as they are not yet cooked”; he was referring to Sicily, which had already been occupied by the Garibaldine troops.
 Since the middle of the last century, the cultivation of blood-red oranges has played an increasingly important role in the Sicilian economy, both in terms of planted area and actual production.

 Arancia Rossa di Sicilia PGI should be stored in a cool, dry place.
-It is excellent to eat fresh, eliminating the white part near to the peel and the skin which separates the segments with a knife.
+It is excellent eaten fresh, in segments, freshly squeezed, or peeled by eliminating the white part near to the peel and the skin which separates the segments with a knife.
 It can also be used in the preparation of juices, marmalades, salads, sauces and liqueurs.
 The peel is used to make candied fruit, sauces and desserts.
 In cooking, Arancia Rossa di Sicilia PGI is used to aromatise poultry, pork and white fish.

 Arancia Rossa di Sicilia PGI is distinguished by its unique red pigment, given to the presence of anthocyanin (above all Cyanidin-3-Glucoside), and by its high concentration of antioxidant substances.